Infinity2959N/java_projects/README.md

   * Total number of lines?
   * Total number of words?
 * Search for the word “polymorphism” in “JavaFile1.txt” and print the line number where it appears and also find the total occurrences of this word in this file.

+## Project 2: Online Bank Account Management System:
+Project Overview:
+Design and implement a simple *Online Bank Account Management System* using Java that **demonstrates robust exception handling**.
+The system should allow users to create accounts, deposit and withdraw money, and view their account balance.
+It must handle different runtime issues such as invalid input, negative deposit amounts, and withdrawal attempts exceeding the available balance.
+To manage these scenarios, use Java’s exception handling features including try, catch, finally, multiple catch blocks, throw, throws, and user-defined exceptions.
+The goal is to ensure the application behaves reliably and gracefully under error conditions, promoting strong programming practices related to exception management.

+Create a simple command-line bank account management system where users can:
+* Create an account
+* Deposit money
+* Withdraw money
+* View balance

+The program should handle various exception scenarios using:
+* User-defined exceptions for custom error situations
+* try-catch-finally for safe execution
+* Multiple catch blocks for different exception types
+* throw and throws to handle and propagate errors